Approximate Bayesian inference in semiparametric copula models: Tail Dependence

 \section{Tail Dependence}

 Multivariate dependence may be a complicated object.
 Popular measures like the Spearman's $\rho$ or the Kendall's $\tau$ can only capture some aspects of it.
 For example, dependencies between extreme negative stock returns or large portfolio losses are better explained by tail dependence indices \citep{sibuya:60}.
+Several studies show that, in particular in volatile markets, tail dependence is a useful tool to study the behaviour of extremal data in finance.
+See, for example, \cite{ane:kharoubi:03}.
+Unfortunately the tail dependence is delicate to estimate, mostly because of the limited amount of available data in the tails of the distribution.

-The upper and lower tail dependence indices are defined in terms of the survival function.
-However, their values only depend on the copula structure.
-Given a two-dimensional vector $X=(X_1,X_2)$, the tail dependence coefficients are
+The concept of tail dependence describes the idea of concordance in the tails of the bivariate distribution, i.e. the amount of dependence in the lower-left quadrant tail or upper-right quadrant tail.
+The upper and lower tail dependence indices are defined in terms of the survival function:

+provided the limits exist. $(X,Y)$ are said to be upper tail dependent if $\lambda_U > 0$ and upper tail independent if $\lambda_U > 0$.
+Similar definitions apply for $\lambda_L$.
+These definition clarify the concept of tail concordance: the upper (lower) tail dependence index is close to one if the probability that the marginal distribution of one variable exceeds a high (low) threshold given that the marginal distribution of the other variable exceeds a high (low) threshold is close to one.